 Lifestyle & Environmental Tips to Reduce Breast Cancer Risk

 - Annual blood work.
-Identify your unique hormone imbalances, inflammatory markers and nutrient deficiencies or excesses through a functional blood chemistry analysis.
+Identify your unique hormone imbalances, inflammatory markers and nutrient deficiencies or excesses through a functional blood chemistry analysis (a valuable investment in your health).
 Include blood tests for iron, TIBC and ferritin.
 Postmenopausal women with increased inflammatory markers and elevated levels of hormones (estradiol, estrone and testosterone) are at increased risk for developing breast cancer.

 - Urine test: 2/16 OH estrogen (this inexpensive test measures estrogen metabolites).
 A low 2/16 indicates a high risk of estrogen sensitive cancers